• Published January 7, 2025

 One of the simplest and best established strategies to decrease bias and stereotyping is to cultivate contact between people from different social identity groups to increase opportunities for collaboration across boundaries wherever you can.
 Consider which social identity groups do not often interact in your current work structure, and how you might arrange more chances for connection (e.g., cross-functional projects, social events, retreats, or team-building activities).
 Relationship-building starts with showing empathy and genuine interest in including others, and leaders should keep this in mind to build belonging at work.

-3. Use your understanding of social identity to elevate equity at your organization.
+3. Use your understanding of social identity to help more employees succeed.

 For example, when creating a new HR policy, examine how it may impact people differently at your organization based on different combinations of social identities.
-Pay special attention to social identities that may be underrepresented or historically oppressed or underestimated.
-For example you might ask, How might this new hybrid work policy impact people of color?
-Caregivers?
+For example you might ask, How might this new hybrid work policy impact caregivers?
 Disabled people?
-Non-binary team members?
 Older workers without college educations?

 If it seems like the policy could create an additional burden on certain groups, consider how you could adjust it, and be sure to check with others who have social identities likely to be impacted.
 Inviting them to share their input directly, and actively listening to understand their perspectives can go a long way toward attracting, retaining, and engaging talent at your organization.